bangunx/ghup/BUILD_SUMMARY.md

 1. Download a single file for their platform
 2. Run it without any dependencies
-3. Use all features of GhSwitch
+3. Use all features of GhUp
 4. Deploy on servers, containers, or any environment

 ### 🔄 Build Process